TrueConf Group Features

 • Compatibility with video conferencing equipment using SIP and H.323 protocols

-• Graphical interface controlled by a remote control
+• Graphical interface controlled by remote control

-• Tablet management interface with PIN authentication
+• Tablet management interface with PIN code authentication

-• Text-based control interface via RS-232 interface
+• Text-based control interface via RS-232

-• Text-based management interface via SSH interface
+• Text-based management interface via SSH

 • Using bundled cameras for video capture